soxueren/atsd/integration/alteryx/README.md

 11. **Browse** tool.
 For convenience, to quickly view the final result.

 Press **Run Workflow**.
 The data will be fetched, processed, and the new data will be stored.
-See the final result by clicking over to the **Browse** node.
+Click **Browse** node.

    ![](images/calc_results.png)